 Reduce the boot delay timeout value

-If you implement all these Windows 10 tweaks for reducing startup times and increasing memory, you should notice a much faster operating system.
+If you implement all these Windows 10 performance tweaks to reduce startup times and increase memory, you should notice a much faster operating system.
 Even a few of the recommendations will earn you a more responsive and enjoyable computing experience.

 What's new in Windows 10?